Resources / Case study

 Together, we will fix this

-Redox is excited to be connecting vendor solutions and custom payer solutions that are tackling prior authorization challenges head-on.
+Redox is excited to be connecting vendor solutions and custom payer and provider solutions that are tackling prior authorization challenges head-on.
 We are proud to be a part of fully automating processes so that our nation’s providers have more time to spend with their patients and patients receive the care and treatment they need in a timely fashion.

 While we have established that prior authorization is “the worst”, in many ways, it is just the tip of the administrative iceberg in healthcare.
-According to CAQH there are $17.6 billion in potential savings to the industry if all administrative transactions could transition from manual to fully electronic.
+According to CAQH there are $22.3 billion in potential annual savings to the industry if all administrative transactions could transition from manual to fully electronic.
 There is no doubt that once we fix the worst problem, we will have what it takes to fix the rest including eligibility and benefit verification, claim submissions, coordination of benefits, claim inquiries, claim payments, and more.
 We say bring it on, we are ready.

 Interested in integration?